 - The stylish and comfortable equipment of the „Cape Race“ makes participation in this programme an unforgettable experience.

 - For our Zodiac excursions and also for longer stays on deck when it is cold, we provide full body suits, so-called flotation suits, for all travellers.

-Heike Ollertz, currently Dean at the UE University of Applied Sciences Europe, FB Art & Design, and professor of photography at the BTK Hamburg, has published countless reportages as a freelance photographer for magazines such as mare, GEO, Stern or Der Spiegel, as well as several illustrated books over the past 25 years.
+Heike Ollertz, currently Dean at UE University of Applied Sciences Europe, FB Art & Design, and Professor of Photography at BTK Hamburg, has published countless reportages as a freelance photographer for magazines such as mare, GEO, Stern or Der Spiegel, as well as several illustrated books over the past 25 years.

 The photographic approach on our trips focuses on landscape photography.
 Aspects such as light, perspective or graphics play a central role.
-Heike Ollertz thus opens up views and explains techniques that go beyond usual travel photography.
+Heike Ollertz and Jan Windszus thus open up views and explain techniques that go beyond usual travel photography.
 From the right moment to take the picture to image editing, Heike Ollertz contributes her experience.

 The West Spitsbergen Photo Voyage with the „Cape Race“ is a programme especially for travellers with a serious interest in nature photography and high demands on the style and comfort of the expedition ship.